FelixOnline/v2/content/articles/2014-1-24-farewell-science-museum-library.md

 subtitle: >
   The Science Musuem Library is moving, change is coming to the 3rd Floor.
 date: "2014-01-24 09:40:27 +0000"

 # Attributes from Felix Online V1
 id: "4271"
 old_path: /news/4271/farewell-science-museum-library
 aliases:
  - /news/4271/farewell-science-museum-library
+imported: true
+comments:
+ - Why not use the extra space to house some air conditioning units to make Level 4 livableIm not desperate or anythingBut seriously can Felix run an article on WHY the library is so hot Its common knowledge to the point of being a running joke throughout college but I dont understand why one cant just fix the problemI graduated in 2006 and remember the library being incredibly hot on both the 4th and 5th floors I also remember the annoying recorded announcements about the library closing in the years that it wasnt open 24hrs  Nice to see nothing has changed in 8 yearsThats a shame the museum collection has always been pleasant for a Wednesday afternoon browse

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true